 Scheduling Mass Intentions

-Beginning with 2021 Masses, there will be two “openings” of the Mass intentions book.
+For each calendar year, there will be two “openings” of the Mass intentions book, as illustrated below.

 To schedule days and times for the remembrance of your loved ones, please stop by the parish office or call during business hours.